Lupus590-MC/Players-Need-Not-Apply/Mod Pack/ReadMe.md

 * Trash Cans
   * easier voiding of items, helps server health
 * JEI and Patchouli are included for development, other mods are required as dependencies
+* KubeJS
+  * prevent turtles from mining each other unless they share an owner
+  * probably other things too

 ## consideratios